 Use a whisk until it's smooth.
-Meanwhile MIX the egg yolks along with the sugar until it's pale and fluffy, this can take a few minutes.
-Then slowly POUR the milk mixture into the fluffy egg yolks, keep on mixing to prevent it from creating lumps.
+Meanwhile mix the egg yolks along with the sugar until it's pale and fluffy, this can take a few minutes.
+Then slowly pour the milk mixture into the fluffy egg yolks, keep on mixing to prevent it from creating lumps.

-PRE-HEAT the oven to 140 degrees Celsius or 285 degrees Fahrenheit.
+Pre-heat the oven to 140 degrees celsius or 285 degrees fahrenheit.

-PLACE the ramekins in the large oven dish and divide the mixture over the ramekins.
-CREATE a bain-marie by adding a layer of water into the oven dish, the water should be about 1 to 2 cm under the edge of the ramekins.
+Place the ramekins in the large oven dish and divide the mixture over the ramekins.
+Create a bain-marie by adding a layer of water into the oven dish, the water should be about 1 to 2 cm under the edge of the ramekins.

-PLACE the oven dish with the water and ramekins carefully in the middle of a pre-heated oven.
-COOK them for about 40 minutes.
+Place the oven dish with the water and ramekins carefully in the middle of a pre-heated oven.
+Cook them for about 40 minutes.
 They are ready when they're kind of wobble like a jelly.

-Tip: Don’t add sugar to all of the ramekins at once.
+tip: don't add sugar to all of the ramekins at once.
 The sugar will get wet by absorbing the custard, so when you light in on fire, it will turn black in a few seconds instead.